opdavies/oliverdavies.uk/source/_posts/2015-07-19-sculpin-twig-resources.md

 ---
 title: Sculpin and Twig Resources
-meta:
-    description: A compiled list of resources relating to Sculpin and Twig.
+excerpt: A list of resources that I compiled whilst preparing for my Sculpin and Twig talk at DrupalCamp North.
 tags:
     - sculpin
     - drupalcamp
     - drupalcamp-north
     - twig
-use: [posts]
 ---
-{% block excerpt %}
 Here’s a list of resources that I compiled whilst preparing for my [Sculpin and Twig talk](http://drupalcampnorth.org/session/test-drive-twig-sculpin) at [DrupalCamp North](http://drupalcampnorth.org).
-{% endblock %}

-{% block content %}
 ## General Information

 * <https://sculpin.io>